-ADA Implementation - CILWW staff can assist your business or organization to understand and meet the requirements of the Americans with Disabilities Act (ADA).
-This may include helping with a self-evaluation and working to develop an implementation plan.
+ADA Technical Assistance - CILWW staff can assist your business or organization to understand and meet the requirements of the Americans with Disabilities Act (ADA.)

 The US Department of Justice, Civil Rights Division has released a Version 2.0 of their ADA Technical Assistance CD ROM containing ADA Regulations, Technical Assistance Documents and ADA Status Reports.
 To order a copy of the CD ROM on-line, go to: ADA Technical Assistance CD ROM